Cooling Time in Injection Molding: Maximize Quality, Minimize Cycle Time

 ConditionResultPossible Defects

-Insufficient CoolingPart ejected before full solidificationWarpage, deformation, sink marks, and stress cracking
+Insufficient CoolingEjection before full solidificationWarpage, sink marks, stress cracking

-Excessive CoolingNo additional cooling benefitWasted cycle time, reduced productivity, higher energy cost
+Excessive CoolingNo added benefit, only longer cyclesReduced productivity, higher energy cost

 Further reading: Common Injection Molding Defects: Causes, Types, and Solutions